Simple versus Optimal Contracts: Introduction

 \paragraph{Linear contracts as an alternative.} Perhaps the simplest non-trivial contracts are \emph{linear} contracts, where the principal commits to paying the agent an $\alpha$-fraction of the realized outcome (i.e., payments are linear in the outcomes).
-Unlike optimal contracts, linear contracts are the most ubiquitous contract form in practice; \footnote{ To our knowledge, the only other common contract form according to the economics literature is ``debt contracts,'' which are similar to linear contracts except with zero payments for a set of the lowest outcomes \cite{Hebert17}.
-Our results do not qualitatively change for such contracts---see Appendix \ref{appx:LB-monotone}.
-We thank S.~Matthew Weinberg for bringing this contract form to our attention.} they are conceptually simple and easy to explain; payments are automatically monotone; and the agent is guaranteed non-negative utility with probability one.
-From an optimization standpoint, however, they can be suboptimal even in simple settings, as the next example demonstrates:
+Unlike optimal contracts, linear contracts are conceptually simple and easy to explain; their payments are automatically monotone; and they are the most ubiquitous contract form in practice. \footnote{ To our knowledge, the only other common contract form according to the economics literature is ``debt contracts,'' which are similar to linear contracts except with zero payments for a set of the lowest outcomes \cite{Hebert17}.
+Our results do not qualitatively change for such contracts---see Section \ref{sec:beyond-linear}.} From an optimization standpoint, however, they can be suboptimal even in simple settings, as the next example demonstrates:

 \begin{example} \pdnote{There} are $m = 2$ outcomes $x = (1,3)$, and $n = 2$ actions $a_1$ and $a_2$ with $F_1 = (1,0), c_1 = 0$ and $F_2 = (0,1), c_2 = \sfrac{4}{3}$, respectively.
 The optimal contract incentivizes action $a_2$ with payments $t=(0,\sfrac{4}{3})$, resulting in expected payoff of $3-\sfrac{4}{3} = \sfrac{5}{3}$ for the principal.
 The maximum expected payoff of any linear contract is~$1$ (regardless of which action is incentivized). \end{example}